Smithsonian Institution: Selected Legislation, 118th Congress

 https://crsreports.congress.gov

-Updated September 24, 2024
+Updated December 17, 2024

 Smithsonian Institution: Selected Legislation, 118th Congress

 The Smithsonian Institution is a complex of museum, education, research, and revenue-generating entities primarily located in the Washington, DC, region, with additional facilities and activities across the United States and world.
-The Smithsonian oversees entities created by Congress, as well as entities it established pursuant to its authorities to accept and dispose of gifts, bequests, or money provided to the Smithsonian or one of its components.

 This In Focus discusses proposed legislation to authorize new facilities, relationships, or programming within the Smithsonian in the 118th Congress (2023-2024) to date.
 It excludes discussion of measures that consider Smithsonian appropriations; joint resolutions to appoint citizen Regents (e.g., H.J.Res.
 64 or S.J.Res.
 28); assignment of a congressional gold medal to the Smithsonian for display and research (e.g., H.R.
 1572 or S. 815); general government initiatives that include the Smithsonian in addition to government entities (e.g., H.R.
-703, S. 1702, H.R.
 2701 and S. 3293); and other proposals.

 Commission to Study the Potential Transfer of the Weitzman National Museum of American Jewish History to the Smithsonian Institution Act On March 20, 2024, Senator Robert P. Casey, Jr. introduced S. 4001.
 The same day, Representative Debbie Wasserman Schultz introduced H.R.
 7764.
 Both measures, entitled the Commission to Study the Potential Transfer of the Weitzman National Museum of American Jewish History to the Smithsonian Institution Act, are identical in language that would establish a commission to consider whether to transfer the Weitzman National Museum of American Jewish History (Weitzman), a private museum in Philadelphia, PA, to the Smithsonian Institution.

-The commission would be required within two years of first meeting to submit a report to the President and Congress considering the feasibility of transferring the Weitzman to the Smithsonian.
-The report would be required to contain a plan of action regarding collections held by the Weitzman and the extent to which they might overlap with collections held by the Smithsonian and federal memorials; costs of
+The commission, composed of members appointed by bipartisan congressional leadership in each chamber, would be required within two years of first meeting to submit a report to the President and Congress considering the feasibility of transferring the Weitzman to the Smithsonian.
+The report would be required to contain a plan of action regarding collections held by the Weitzman and the extent to which they might overlap with collections held by the Smithsonian and federal memorials; costs of potential future acquisitions; governance, financial, human resources, and donor matters, as well as related legal considerations; and costs for the Smithsonian to operate and maintain a museum outside of Washington, DC.

 S. 4001 and H.R.
 7764 would require the commission to develop a fundraising plan addressing the ability to support the museum, including potential charges for admission, without reliance on appropriated funds.
 The bills would require recommendations regarding a legislative plan for transferring the Weitzman to the Smithsonian, and include proposals regarding the timeframe, potential one-time, and continuing appropriations levels, and recommendations for the name of the Weitzman if it is transferred to the Smithsonian.
-The bill would authorize the commission to convene a national conference relating to the Weitzman Museum, to be comprised of individuals committed to the advancement of the life, art, history, and culture of Jewish Americans.
+The bills would authorize the commission to

 S. 4001 was referred to the Senate Committee on Rules and Administration.